Ian Wood (businessman)

-Sir Ian Clark Wood (born 21 July 1942) is a Scottish billionaire businessman and philanthropist.
-He is best known for his work in the North Sea oil industry with Wood Group, which he was largely responsible for transforming from a company of modest size, serving a primarily local market, to a large corporation with operations in over 50 countries.
+Sir Ian Clark Wood (21 July 1942 – 26 July 2026) was a Scottish billionaire businessman.
+He was best known for his work in the North Sea oil industry with Wood Group, which he was largely responsible for transforming from a company of modest size, serving a primarily local market, to a large corporation with operations in over 50 countries.
 He served as Wood Group's chief executive from 1967 to 2006, and as chairman until 2012.
-Wood is one of Scotland's wealthiest people, with an estimated net worth of around £1.7 billion (2020).
+Wood was one of Scotland's wealthiest people, with an estimated net worth of around £1.7 billion (2020).

-In 2007, Wood and his immediate family set up The Wood Foundation – a venture philanthropy organisation.
+In 2007, Wood and his immediate family set up The Wood Foundation, a venture philanthropy organisation.

-Early life
+Early life and education

-Wood was born in Aberdeen on 21 July 1942 and educated at Robert Gordon's College, and then the University of Aberdeen, where he studied psychology and graduated in 1964.
+Ian Clark Wood was born in Aberdeen on 21 July 1942.
+He was educated at Robert Gordon's College, and then the University of Aberdeen, where he studied psychology and graduated in 1964.

 Career

 After leaving university he joined the family business, becoming managing director in 1967.
 He was appointed Commander of the Order of the British Empire (CBE) in the 1982 New Year Honours and was knighted in the 1994 New Year Honours.
+He was appointed to the Order of the Thistle, Scotland's highest order of chivalry, in 2018.

-He has been awarded honorary doctorates by the University of Aberdeen in 1984, The Robert Gordon University in Aberdeen in 1998, Glasgow Caledonian University in 2002, and Heriot-Watt University in 2012.
-Since 2004, he has served as chancellor of the Robert Gordon University.
+Wood was awarded honorary doctorates by the University of Aberdeen in 1984, Robert Gordon University in Aberdeen in 1998, Glasgow Caledonian University in 2002, and Heriot-Watt University in 2012.
+He served as chancellor of Robert Gordon University from 2004.

-In April 2010, Aberdeen City Council accepted his conditional investment of up to £85m (£50m confirmed, £35m pledged should the project exceed its budget), towards a project of £140m to redesign the Union Terrace Gardens, The project was supported by some local businesses though opposed by a large number of local residents.
-The Union Terrace Gardens project was passed by referendum but was later rejected by the council.
+In April 2010, Aberdeen City Council accepted his conditional investment of up to £85m (£50m confirmed, £35m pledged should the project exceed its budget), towards a £140m project to redesign Union Terrace Gardens.
+The project was supported by some local businesses though opposed by many local residents.
+The Union Terrace Gardens project was supported in a referendum but later rejected by the council.

 In July 2012, Wood announced that he would retire as chairman of Wood Group, with Allister Langlands as his successor.

 In 2014, Wood had a net worth of £1.32 billion.
-Wood is chairman of The Wood Foundation, investing in two areas of activity: making markets work for the poor in sub-Saharan Africa and developing young people in Scotland.
+Wood was chairman of The Wood Foundation, investing in two areas of activity: making markets work for the poor in sub-Saharan Africa and developing young people in Scotland.
 The Foundation applies the principles of venture philanthropy, investing both money and expertise to achieve systemic change.

 Wood was promoted to Knight Grand Cross of the Order of the British Empire (GBE) in the 2016 Birthday Honours for services to the oil and gas industry.
-In June 2018 he was appointed a Knight of the Order of the Thistle (KT) in the 2018 Birthday Honours.
+In June 2018, he was appointed a Knight of the Order of the Thistle (KT) in the 2018 Birthday Honours.

-According to the Sunday Times Rich List in 2020, Wood is worth an estimated £1.7 billion, a decrease of £54 million on the previous year.
+According to the Sunday Times Rich List in 2020, Wood was worth an estimated £1.7 billion, a decrease of £54 million on the previous year.